Table of Contents[Hide][Show]

 Adult passengers 18 and over must show valid identification at the airport checkpoint in order to travel.
 The following forms of identification are approved by the TSA:

-- Driver’s licenses or other state photo identity cards issued by Department of Motor Vehicles (or equivalent)Beginning Oct.
+- Driver’s licenses or other state photo identity cards issued by the Department of Motor Vehicles (or equivalent)Beginning Oct.
 1, 2021, if you plan to use your state-issued ID or license to fly within the U.S., make sure it is REAL ID compliant.
 If you are not sure if your ID complies with REAL ID, check with your state department of motor vehicles.

 - U.S. passport